 5.3 The use of previously used materials in a PG Binder must be approved by the Department.
 Since no standard test procedures exist for reprocessed materials (and original tests were not developed with the use of such materials in mind), appropriate test methods may be chosen by the Department for review.
 Department approval does not relieve the binder supplier from full responsibility for content and use of any previously used material in a PG Binder nor guarantee suitable performance enhancement as defined above.
 The detected presence in a PG Binder sample of any unapproved previously used material will mean immediate removal from Supplement 1032 certification.
 Limit approved reprocessed materials to 6.0 percent by PG Binder weight.

-5.4 Ensure the PG Binder is homogeneous, free from water and deleterious materials, and does not foam when heated to 350F (175C).
+5.4 Ensure the PG Binder is homogeneous, free from water and deleterious materials, and does not foam when heated to 350 ºF (175 ºC).
 Prove the asphalt binder (before modification or after modification if liquid modifier used) is fully compatible with a negative result by means of the Spot Test per AASHTO T 102 using standard naphtha solvent.
 If standard naphtha shows a positive result, a retest using reagent grade 35 percent Xylene/ 65 percent Heptane (volume) may be used.

 5.5 Ensure the PG Binder is at least 99.0 percent soluble as determined by ASTM D 5546 or D 2042.
-Ensure any insoluble component is free of fibers discrete particles than µm.
+Ensure any insoluble component is free of fibers or discrete particles more than 75 µm.

 5.6 Ensure flash point is 500 ºF (260 ºC) minimum.
 Ensure mass loss on RTFO of the final PG Binder grade is 0.5 percent maximum.

-5.7 Ensure that PG 64-22 has a Penetration (ASTM D5) 75.
+5.7 Ensure that PG 64-22 has a Penetration (ASTM D5) of no more than 75.

 5.8 Direct Tension testing is not required, unless otherwise required in this specification.